Latest news: Jisc Banding for HEIs revised

 For the time being, schemes for other sectors remain unchanged.

-The scheme for FE colleges will be reviewed in early 2014 as there have also
+The scheme for FE colleges will be reviewed late 2014 as there have also

 been significant changes in the way FE is funded.